Celebrex (Celecoxib)

 What Is Celebrex Used For?

-Celebrex contains celecoxib and belongs to a group of medicines called coxibs, which are used to relieve pain and inflammation in various conditions.
+Celebrex contains celecoxib, which is used to alleviate pain and inflammation associated with various conditions.

 Primary Uses

-Good to know: Celebrex is not recommended for children or adolescents under 18 years of age.
+Good to know: Celebrex is not considered addictive.

 How to Take Celebrex